-I, \\\\\\\\ agree to serve as a clinical preceptor for Georgia Southwestern State University (GSW) master of science in nursing students.
-By agreeing to serve as a clinical preceptor, I accept the responsibility of providing instruction and guidance for the assigned students(s).
-I will aid in the provision of clinical learning opportunities necessary for the student to meet clinical laboratory objectives.
-I will also assist the student in applying classroom theory to the clinical situation.

-I understand there is no monetary compensation for serving as a preceptor for GSW master of science nursing students.
-I also understand that I may engage a substitute preceptor, from among the approved preceptors, if I am absent from the clinical area.

-Preceptor Signature Student Name (print)

-Nursing Unit Administrator Signature Course Title

-\\\\\There are no changes to my Preceptor Qualification Record.
+I, ag agree to serve as a clinical preceptor for Georgia Southwestern State University (GSW) master of science in nursing students.
+By agreeing to serve as a clinical preceptor, I accept the respon sibility of providing instruction and guidance for the assigned students(s).
+I will aid in the prov vision of clinical learning opportunities necessary for the student to meet clinical labora atory objectives.
+I will also assist the student in applying classroom theory to the clinical situa ition.
+I understand there is no monetary compensatio n for serving as a precentor for GSW master of science nursing students.
+I also understand th among the approved preceptors, if I am absent ameng and approximation processing and an amount - Preceptor Name (print) Date Preceptor Signature Student Name (print) Nursing Unit Administrator Signature Course Title There are no changes to my Preceptor Qu alification Record.
 It has been updated within the past year and is on file at GSW.
+Signature Date Course Number Instructor